Reilly Professor of

 IEEE Style Bio

 David J. Love (S’98 - M’05 - SM'09 - F'15) received the B.S. (with highest honors), M.S.E., and Ph.D. degrees in electrical engineering from the University of Texas at Austin in 2000, 2002, and 2004, respectively.
-Since 2004, he has been with the School of Electrical and Computer Engineering at Purdue University, where he is now a Professor.
-He leads the College of Engineering Preeminent Team on Efficient Spectrum Usage.
-He has served as an Editor for the IEEE Transactions on Communications, an Associate Editor for the IEEE Transactions on Signal Processing, and a guest editor for special issues of the IEEE Journal on Selected Areas in Communications and the EURASIP Journal on Wireless Communications and Networking.
+Since 2004, he has been with the School of Electrical and Computer Engineering at Purdue University, where he is now the Reilly Professor of Electrical and Computer Engineering and leads the College of Engineering Preeminent Team on Efficient Spectrum Usage.
+He served as an Editor for the IEEE Transactions on Communications, an Associate Editor for the IEEE Transactions on Signal Processing, and a guest editor for special issues of the IEEE Journal on Selected Areas in Communications and the EURASIP Journal on Wireless Communications and Networking.
 His research interests are in the design and analysis of broadband wireless communication systems, 5G wireless systems, multiple-input multiple-output (MIMO) communications, millimeter wave wireless, software defined radios and wireless networks, coding theory, and MIMO array processing.

 He has significant industry experience working with Texas Instruments and working with leading wireless companies through research at Purdue.
 He has around 30 U.S. patent filings, 27 of which have issued.
 He currently co-advises a team in the DARPA Spectrum Collaboration Challenge (SC2) and co-advised the Purdue team that was a finalist in the DARPA Spectrum Challenge.